CrossGL/crossgl-docs/source/api_reference.rst

 ---

 - **skip_comments:**

-Skips over comment tokens in the token list.
    - **Description**: This method iterates through the token list and advances the position until the current token is no longer identified as a comment.
 It handles both single-line and multi-line comments by continuously consuming tokens classified as `COMMENT_SINGLE` or `COMMENT_MULTI`.
    - **Parameters**: None
    - **Returns**: None